LisbonLisboaPortugal.com

 There could not have been a more delightful town to be a patron of, with its traditional painted houses lining the cobbled streets, leading up to the medieval castle.
 Obidos may be small, but every single street is delightful.

 Obidos does get very busy with coach tours but it is easy to leave the main streets, and wander the quiet side streets or ancient city walls.
+While in Obidos, don’t miss having a drink of Ginja - a sweet alcoholic drink served in a chocolate cup.

 Related articles: Obidos guide - Lisbon to Obidos